Perimeter of the southern Feral Woods

 ESCOM: CRITICAL DAMAGE SUSTAINED.

-I barely had time to look at the severed appendage at the end of my arm before a sharp blow came from the side, as the adult beast kicked me with its hind legs, sending my body crashing into a tree, ripping the air from my lungs.
+I barely had time to look at the severed appendage at the end of my arm before a sharp blow came from the side, the monster kicking me with its hind legs, sending my body crashing into a tree, ripping the air from my lungs as water and blood splashed around me.

-My body collapsed to the ground, my vision growing faint, as blood poured from my wound.
+My body collapsed to the ground, my vision growing faint, as life poured forth from my arm, staining the earth crimson.

 ESCOM: CRITICAL DAMAGE SUSTAINED.
 ABORT MISSION.